Accelerating Transfer Function Update for Distance Map based Volume Rendering

 In contrast to this, individual POMs may likely have unoccupied blocks depending on the distribution of intensity values in the volume dataset (if all voxels of a block contain intensities from outside the partition's intensity range).
-Computing the distance map is especially fast for this edge case since the occupancy map is fully occupied and thus, the distance computation can be exited early.\\ In~\autoref{fig:timing_frame_rendering_different_datasets_vs_tfs_vs_ess_types} timings for different volume datasets rendered using different TFs are shown.
-Rendering times in our PDM approach are similar compared to the original distance map approach by Deakin and Knackstedt~\cite{deakin_2019}.
-For comparison, we also show the timings measured for their block ESS method.
-In~\autoref{fig:timing_frame_rendering} timings for rendering the stag beetle dataset using TF6 are compared for different ESS methods.
-For our method we show timings when using different numbers of intensity partitions, both with uniform partition of the intensity space as well as using a special partition for $\rho_{min}$.
-For TF6, a different number of intensity partitions does not change rendering times significantly with the exception of 32 partitions where the uniform partitioning breaks down.
-The reason is that TF6 maps different intensities from the \ordinalnum{1} partition to zero (e.g. $\rho_{min}$) and non-zero alpha values resulting in non-skippable intensity values.
-The stag beetle dataset contains a high number of voxels with intensity $\rho_{min}$ which degrades ESS performance.
-With a sufficient number of partitions, all intensities of the first partition are transformed to the same class of mapped alpha values and no performance breakdown occurs.
-A special partition for $\rho_{min}$ in the 32 partitions case can also prevent the performance degradation.
+Computing the distance map is especially fast for this edge case since the occupancy map is fully occupied and thus, the distance computation can be exited early.